 There may be other changes that affect your accounting profits depending on your circumstances.
 The above matters may also impact your taxable profits and/or your distributable profits.

-Your accounts will still be prepared using the Companies Act balance sheet and profit and loss account formats but the primary statements and notes will be different.
+The primary statements and notes to your accounts will be different.
 For example, a Statement of total recognised gains and losses, Note of historical cost profits and losses and Reconciliation of movements in shareholders’ funds, are not required.

 FRS 102 still requires items recognised outside of profit or loss to be presented, but they are included within the Statement of comprehensive income (or an equivalent statement) and the Statement of changes in equity.

-There are also differences in the disclosure requirements, for example, FRS 102 requires disclosure of aggregate employee benefits for key management.
+There are also differences in the disclosure requirements, for example, FRS 102 requires disclosure of the aggregate employee benefits for key management and some minimal disclosures about provisions and contingencies that may be “seriously prejudicial”, including particulars of the provisions and contingencies and a reconciliation of the opening and closing provisions, in aggregate.